gsi-upm/Sefarad/README.md

 ```
 $ python2 web.py
 ```
-Sefarad server starts in port 8080
+Sefarad server starts on port 8080

 For more info visit our documentation on: <a href="http://sefarad.readthedocs.io" target="_blank">http://sefarad.readthedocs.io</a>